ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms after 1pm.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Partly sunny.
-High near 92, with temperatures falling to around 87 in the
+High near 92, with temperatures falling to around 87 in the afternoon.
-         afternoon.
          South southwest wind around 7 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">